vanessaphtn/Data_Engineering_Project/Openmetadata_README.md

-## Openmetadata
+# OpenMetadata

-### The connection between ClickHouse and OpenMetadata can be established using these steps ->
+## Steps to establish the connection between ClickHouse and OpenMetadata

 1. Open Airflow (http://localhost:8080) and log in using:
    * Username: admin